BadrTechie/BadrTechie/README.md

 I’m working toward becoming an AI Engineer capable of building complete AI products end-to-end.

-That means going beyond notebooks and models — from data pipelines and machine learning systems to APIs, user interfaces, deployment, monitoring, and real business adoption.
+That means going beyond notebooks and models — from data pipelines and machine learning systems to backend APIs, user interfaces, deployment, monitoring, and real business adoption.

-Long term, I want to build AI-powered business intelligence systems that help companies turn their documents, data, and processes into intelligent decision-making tools.
+Long term, I want to build AI-powered business intelligence systems that help companies turn their documents, data, and internal processes into intelligent decision-making tools.

 ⸻